 Voucher specimens provide a permanent record of the NEON naming convention, use of authorities, validation, and a means to track taxonomic naming conventions through time.
 The samples must be of archival quality.
 Specimens should be collected when reproductive parts are present.
-Twenty to forty of the common species found in plots should be collected over the first several years of sampling.
+Each year 20 species per year found in plots should be collected over the first several years of sampling.
 Vouchers to be housed at the Domain Support Facility should be dried, pressed and mounted.
-Vouchers to be sent to archive facility must meet herbaria standards, and should be dried, pressed, and shipped.
+Vouchers to be sent to an archive facility must meet herbaria standards, and should be dried, pressed, and shipped.
 Plant tissue will also be collected and stored at an archive facility to enable the ecological community to conduct a variety of genetic investigations (RD[06]).